fantauzzi/CarND-Vehicle-Detection/README.md

 A better solution would be to select also negatives (non-cars) from Udacity's annotated driving dataset, more time-consuming but more robust.

-The program processes an input video at around 6 frames per second, on a desktop computer (Intel Core i7-2700K CPU @ 3.50GHz with 8 GB of RAM).
+The program processes an input video at around 6 frames per second on a desktop computer (Intel Core i7-2700K CPU @ 3.50GHz with 8 GB of RAM).
 Training of the classifier is not an issue (24 seconds), but the frame rate is far from being suitable for real-time processing.
 Extraction of features from sliding windows can be made parallel, which using multi-threading may allow reaching the 25 fps of the input video stream.

 To improve performance I optimized the size of sliding windows for cars in the input video; a more general and robust implementation would require to use also smaller and larger sliding windows, further slowing down the computation.